✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Central Maui (Kahului, Wailuku)

-Where locals live and where visitors pass through (Kahului is home to the main airport).
-Not a destination in itself but essential to understand — it's where you gas up before the Road to Hana, where you'll find Costco if you're doing a condo rental, and where Wailuku's charming historic district has some of the island's most authentic dining.
-Practical rather than beautiful, but increasingly interesting as local dining expands.
+Where locals live and where visitors pass through.
+Where you gas up before the Road to Hana, find Costco for condo rental stays, and find Wailuku's authentic dining.
+Practical rather than beautiful, but increasingly interesting.

-Best for: Budget accommodation, authenticity, base camp for island-wide exploration
+Best for: Budget accommodation, authenticity, island-wide exploration base

 Remote · Adventurous · Upcountry